 What is supported living?

-When we carry out an assessment of your needs we will try to enable you to live at home as independently and safely as possible.
-If this isn’t possible we will advise you on the type of home that’s best for you.
+When your needs are assessed we will try to enable you to live at home as independently and safely as possible.
+If this isn’t possible you will be advised on the type of home that’s best for you.

-Supported living is designed to help disabled people live independently in their local community and is an alternative to residential care for people who are eligible
+Supported living is designed to help you live independently in your local community.
+It is an alternative to residential care if you are eligible.

 Why supported living?

-In a supported living scheme you can make your own decisions about how you want to live but you can still get help with managing your home.
+You can make your own decisions about how you want to live in a supported living scheme.
+You can still get help with managing your home with the scheme.

 Some of the benefits of supported living include:

-- You would have more rights – if the support package is not meeting your needs, the service provider can be changed, rather than you having to move home
+- you can change service provider if the support package is not meeting your needs, rather than moving home

 Some individuals, including those with the most complex needs, have been successfully supported in their own homes using this scheme.